spatialos/gdk-for-unity/docs/reference/concepts/deployments.md

 ### Worker configuration

-The worker configuration file specifics the parameters of a specific worker-type as well as describing how the SpatialOS Runtime should start them.
+The worker configuration file specifies the parameters of a specific worker-type as well as describing how the SpatialOS Runtime should start them.

 For more information, see the [comprehensive worker configuration documentation](https://docs.improbable.io/reference/latest/shared/project-layout/introduction#configuration-file).

-> **Note:** The `build` section of the worker configuration files are **not** used in the GDK for Unity.
+> **Note:** The `build` section of the worker configuration files are **not** used by the GDK for Unity.

 ## Local deployment